 Lecture and Workshop Series

-During the 2016-2017 academic year, the Humanities Center is sponsoring visits to the University of Rochester by four distinguished scholars, each of whom will present a public lecture on their work related to our current Center theme of "Environments," lead a workshop for faculty, and meet with faculty, students, and fellows.
+During the 2017-2018 academic year, the Humanities Center is sponsoring visits to the University of Rochester by five distinguished scholars, each of whom will present a public lecture on their work related to our current Center theme of "Memory and Forgetting."

 The speakers in this series are:

 - Douglas Crimp (Fanny Knapp Allen Professor of Art History and Professor of Visual and Cultural Studies, University of Rochester)